richmwatts/Litegrid/README.md

 Autumn
 ======

-Autumn is currently an <b>extremely</b> flexible grid system but will eventually evolve into an extensive framework that aims to enable you to take your projects from the sketching process right through to shipping.
+Autumn in it's currennt form is an <b>extremely</b> flexible grid system.
+However, it will eventually evolve into an extensive framework that aims to enable you to take your projects from the sketching stages right through to shipping the final product.

 Prerequisites
 =============